4paradigm/OpenMLDB/docs/en/cli.md

 Command format: `recovertable table_name pid endpoint`

-* table\_name table name
+* table\_name The table name
-* pid shard id
+* pid: The shard id
-* endpoint to restore the node endpoint where the shard is located
+* endpoint: The endpoint to restore the node endpoint where the shard is located

 ```
 > recovertable flow 1 172.27.128.31:8541